knei-knurow/lidar-visualizations/README.md

 ```

 ## Datasets
 As mentioned earlier, LV allows you to save and load point cloud data from your local disk instead of grabbing it from the RPLIDAR driver.
 The format of input and output datasets is very straightforward and can be modified with a basic text editor.
-We can distinguish two variants of data - **point cloud** and **point cloud series**.
+We can distinguish two variants of the data - **point cloud** and **point cloud series**.

 ### Point cloud
-Files contain data of a single point cloud (e.g. a full 360° scan, multiple combined ones).
-Each line (except comments which must start with `#`) represents a single point which consists of an **angle value [°]** and a **distance value [mm]**.
+Files contain data of a single point cloud (e.g. a full 360° scan, combined scan).
+Each line (except for comments which must start with `#`) represents a single point which consists of an **angle value [°]** and a **distance value [mm]**.
 Both may be a floating point number, and have to be separated by any kind of white characters.

 **Example**: